 Systems thinking is essential for seeing these seemingly contradictory approaches in a much broader context.
 It enables you to see how these objectives can interact in complementary ways rather than being competitive.
 Here’s an article with more detail on “Systems Thinking”:

 It is very possible to blend together different approaches that are seemingly in conflict with each other as long as it is done intelligently.
 It requires:

 - Understanding the fundamental principles behind each approach rather than getting lost in the mechanics,

-- Learning to fit the methodology to the problem rather than force-fitting a problem to any given methodology or combination of methodologies
+- Learning to fit the methodology to the problem rather than force-fitting a problem to any given methodology

 This is exactly the approach behind the Agile Project Management online training courses I’ve developed.